Midland

 AreaSearch assessment indicates Midland faces employment challenges relative to the majority of Australian markets

-Education & training has limited presence at 3.9% compared to the regional 9.2%.
-There are 1.2 workers per resident, indicating Midland functions as an employment hub attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment levels increased by 2.5%, labour force by 2.0%, leading to a 0.4 percentage point decrease in unemployment.
-In contrast, Greater Perth saw employment growth of 2.9% and marginal unemployment rise.
-State-level data from 25-Nov-25 shows WA employment contracted by 0.27%, with an unemployment rate of 4.6%.
-National forecasts suggest total employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary between sectors.
-Applying these projections to Midland's employment mix indicates local employment should increase by 6.1% over five years and 13.1% over ten years.
+Education & training has limited presence at 3.9% compared to the regional level of 9.2%.
+There are 1.2 workers for every resident, indicating Midland functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment levels increased by 2.6% and labour force increased by 2.1%, resulting in a decrease of unemployment by 0.4 percentage points.
+National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Midland's employment mix, local employment is estimated to increase by 6.1% over five years and 13.1% over ten years.

 Frequently Asked Questions - Employment